The warmer weather is slowly arriving and we are gearing up for some summer fun!

 Ice Cream Social

-All children entering Kindergarten in September 2018 will participate in an LMACCC graduation event on Friday, June 29th from 9:30 am to 11:00 am at the Wheelock College’s Campus Center and Student Residence (CCSR) in Room 103.
+All children entering Kindergarten in September 2018 will participate in an LMACCC graduation event on Friday, June 29, 2018 from 9:30 am to 11:00 am at the Boston University’s CCSR in Room 103 – Wolf Room (formerly Wheelock College).
 Robin Gossels will send out additional details shortly.

 Music with Wayne Potash

 All families are invited to attend our biweekly sessions with Wayne Potash in their child’s classroom.

 Music is in the Infant Room 3:40-4:00, Mixed Room 4:00-4:20, Toddler Room 4:20-4:40, Young Preschool 4:40-5:00, Middle Preschool 5:00-5:20 & Older Preschool 5:20-5:40.
 Children that are not scheduled to attend LMACCC on days that Wayne is present may attend the music sessions with their caregiver present.

 Wayne’s Schedule on Wednesdays through June 2018 is as follows:

 August 8, 2018 & August 29, 2018

 Mixed, Toddler and all Preschool Rooms participate each Monday in an afternoon Yoga program.
 Families are always welcome to join the fun!
 Children that are not scheduled to attend LMACCC on Monday may attend yoga with their caregiver present.*

 Young Preschool 4:00-4:30